 Kirkjufellsfoss waterfall is a popular location on the Snæfellsnes peninsular about 40 minutes drive from Buðir black church.
 Kirkjufell has become the most photographed mountain in Iceland.

 It’s host – Grundarfjörður is a tidy, friendly town with a mixture of good & bad facilities in terms of accommodation and food, but for me the draw is the steeple shaped mountain (Kirkjufell) that sits just west of the harbour.

-It is a prime location on the Snæfellsnes Tour!
+It is a prime location on the Snæfellsnes Peninsula tour!

 Kirkjufell is a 463 meter high mountain that has claimed the lives of a few mountaineers.
 From the right angle the mountain resembles a church steeple… or a Witches Hat.
 The best angle is close to Kirkjufellsfoss waterfall.
 This is why the combination has been so successful.

 Kirkjufellsfoss is a waterfall that channels the rain and melt water of the Snæfellnes mountains.
 It is not a very large waterfall as it only stands about 5 meters high, but it has a couple of levels and the water is channelled into three separate spouts which offer plenty of challenges and opportunities for the photographer.

 Personally, I like to capture the falls with the mountain in the background.
 A wide angle is required of at least 24mm to capture the many angles offered by the falls.
 Then find the angles that shows the steeple shape of Kirkjufell and look for water so you can find a reflection of the mountain.
 It is also possible to hike up much higher than Kirkjufellsfoss which really opens up the landscape.

 More photos from a Summer trip to Kirkjufell…